michaelcoburn/pyxbackup/README.md

     # until the next full backup is executed
     apply_log = 1

+    ## COMPRESSION ##
     # Whether to compress backups
     compress = 1
     # What compression tool, supports gzip and qpress
     compress_with = gzip

-    # Send abckup failure notifications to these addresses, separated by comma
+    # Send backup failure notifications to these addresses,
+    # separated by commas
     notify_by_email = myemail@example.com
     # Send backup completion notifications to these adresses,
-    # separated by comma
+    # separated by commas
     notify_on_success = myemail@example.com

-    # Where to stor raw (compressed) backups on the local directory
+    # Where to store raw (compressed) backups on the local directory
     # If --remote-push-only is specified, this is still needed but
     # they will not contain the actual backups, only meta information
     # and logs will remain to keep the backup workflow going